 It will engage with the process of communicating energy-related knowledge and information by collaborating with energy communicators in energy companies, government offices, community energy groups, museums and research organisations.

-The project organised an ‘Energy Quiz’ event as part of the ‘Power: Late’ at the Museum of Science & Industry.
-This event combined a quiz with the following short talks on how energy has been promoted through the twentieth century through various communication media:
+On 24 October, the project organised an energy quiz as part of ‘Power: Late’ at the Museum of Science & Industry.
+This event combined short talks on how energy has been promoted through the twentieth century through various communication media:

 - Jan Hicks (Museum of Science & Industry) presented on the Manchester Corporation’s all-electric demonstration houses in the 1920s.

-- Hiroki Shin’s talk introduced the ‘Battle for Fuel’ exhibition during the Second World War.
+- Hiroki Shin's (Science Museum) talk introduced the ‘Battle for Fuel’ exhibition during the Second World War.